 Video: Massive Fire Breaks Out In Ramgopalpet Police Station Building In Hyderabad

-Hyderabad: A massive fire breaks out in a building in Ramgopalpet Police Station limits in Hyderabad.
-Efforts are underway by the fire department and other officials to extinguish the fire. #WATCH
+A major fire broke out in abuilding in police station in Hyderabad today.

-Hyderabad: A massive fire breaks out in a building in Ramgopalpet Police Station limits in Hyderabad.
-Efforts are underway by the fire department and other officials to extinguish the fire.
+Hyderabad: A massive fire broke out in a building in Ramgopalpet Police Station near the limits in Hyderabad on Thursday, reported ANI.
+Fire tenders have been rushed to spot and efforts are underway to extinguish the fire.
+So far, there is no report of any casualty.

 Also Read: